Skip to content

 Your cart is empty

-Having battled with eradicating Blastocystis Hominis, a protozoan parasite, it was only natural we looked also at Dientamoeba Fragilis - another very common Protozoan Parasite.
-Due to lack of studies and concrete knowledge around the parasite, the jury is still out on whether or not to actually treat it when it shows up on a stool test.
+Having so many of our community eradicating Blastocystis Hominis, a protozoan parasite, it was only natural we also looked into Dientamoeba Fragilis—another very common protozoan parasite.
+Due to limited studies and concrete knowledge around this organism, the jury is still out on whether or not to actually treat it when it shows up on a stool test.
 Read on to find out why!

 What is Dientamoeba Fragilis?

-Estimates are putting Dientamoeba Fragilis infection as common throughout the world.
+Estimates suggest Dientamoeba Fragilis infection is common worldwide:

-Despite being identified over a century ago, research on Dientamoeba fragilis remains limited.
+Despite being identified over a century ago, research remains limited.
+Some studies suggest it is unusual in that it:

-Infection with Dientamoeba fragilis can lead to a variety of gastrointestinal symptoms, which can vary in severity.
-Common symptoms it may cause include:
+Infection may cause a variety of gastrointestinal issues, which vary in severity.
+Symptoms can include:

 • Abdominal pain